notofonts/dogra/fontbakery/googlefonts-NotoSerifDogra-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- Avagraha.dogra

+	- Eight.dogra

-	- uni00A0.1
+	- Five.dogra

 	- Four.dogra

+	- Nine.dogra

+	- One.dogra

+	- Seven.dogra

 	- Six.dogra

-	- Seven.dogra

-	- Avagraha.dogra

-	- Nine.dogra
+	- Three.dogra

 	- Two.dogra

-	- Three.dogra

-	- vowelLl.dogra

-	- vowelL.dogra

 	- And 6 more.